So you've decided to adopt a rescue dog. Congratulations! This is going to be one of the best decisions you've ever made.

 As mentioned above, it's a good idea to ask the attending staff or volunteers if they're aware of any undesirable behaviors in the dog.
 Some behaviors are fairly harmless and fairly easy corrected (jumping, excessive barking, etc).
 Others are more serious and may require more training (leash aggression, fear of strangers, etc).
 It's a good idea to ask about these types of behaviors, as well as to observe how the dog acts when you interact with him/ her.
 It's also smart to have an idea of how much training you're willing to do, and whether your home would be a good environment for a given dog.

-Now go forth and adopt that dog.
-You'll be happy you did, and your dog will be, too.
+Now go forth and adopt your new dog.
+You'll be happy you did, and your dog will be happy to have a loving home, too.